Fasermaler/coding-notes/OpenCV-Python/OpenCV - Python.md

 ## Working with Picamera

 The RPi Picamera is unique as it connects directly to the RPi using a ribbon cable.
-Due too this it requires use of the `picamera` library (to be installed separately) and does not use the `VideoCapture` object.
+Due to this it requires use of the `picamera` library (to be installed separately) and does not use the `VideoCapture` object.

 ### Imports